So many people loved these, that with graduation approaching soon, I am reposting this fun and easy grad party treat. Enjoy!!

 - Curling ribbon (school colors)

-- Melt a portion of your color candy melt you want for the hat (follow package directions).
+- Melt a portion of the color candy chocolate for the hat (follow package directions).

 - Fill the candy mold tray(s) for both parts of the grad hat with this color.